Abdoul Kader Ouattara

 Abdoul Kader Ouattara (born 26 May 2005) is a Burkinabé professional footballer who plays as a forward for Belgian Pro League club Cercle Brugge.

 Career

 Ouattara joined Cercle Brugge in 2023 from Rahimo FC.
-He made his professional debut on 4 February 2024, in a 4–1 Belgian Pro League home win against Sint-Truidense V.V.
+He made his professional debut on 4 February 2024, in a 4–1 Belgian Pro League home win against Sint-Truidense V.V..
+Ouattara extended his contract with Cercle Brugge until 2028 on 16 August 2024.

 International career

 On 22 March 2024, Ouattara made his full debut for Burkina Faso national football team against Libya national football team.